Click on images to enlarge

 Even though the most recent results from the analysis of the wreckage establishes that this was not Peberdy’s plane, I find the story of this courageous and patriotic pilot poignant and well worth documenting (see below).
 Whatever the outcome, it will not detract from the fact that somewhere on or near Thassos, wreckage of his plane lies unrecorded and he continues to be classified as “Missing in Action”.

-In the last few days, I have been informed that a group of local divers have discovered the wreckage of a plane containing human remains in the sea between Thassos Town and the small uninhabited island of Thassopoula.
+In 2014, I was informed that a group of local divers have discovered the wreckage of a plane containing human remains in the sea between Thassos Town and the small uninhabited island of Thassopoula.
 I am endeavoring to confirm the story and whether the wreckage is a British First World War aircraft, if so we can only hope that this is the missing Peberdy plane.

 Flight Lieutenant Warner Peberdy’s story